pdf-association/pdf-corpora/README.md

 ##  US National Library of Medicine - National Institutes of Health
 - https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/

-A collection of scientific PDF publications included in the PubMed Central Open Access Subset (commercial use collection).
+A collection of scientific PDF publications is included in the PubMed Central Open Access Subset (commercial use collection).

 ## OpenLibrary.org